ssllabs/ssllabs-scan/ssllabs-api-docs-v3.md

    * 2 - possibly vulnerable, but not exploitable
    * 3 - vulnerable and exploitable
 * **openSSLLuckyMinus20** - results of the CVE-2016-2107 test:
    * -1 - test failed
    * 0 - unknown
    * 1 - not vulnerable
+   * 2 - vulnerable and insecure
+* **ticketbleed** - results of the ticketbleed CVE-2016-9244 test:
+   * -1 - test failed
+   * 0 - unknown
+   * 1 - not vulnerable